-Datalog and other logic specification languages [24, 30, 5, 22] have seen a rise in popularity in recent years, being widely used to solve real-world problems including program analysis [24, 3], declarative networking [45, 23], security analysis [32] and business applications [5].
+applications [Aref et al. 2015].
 Logic programming provides declarative semantics for computation, resulting in succinct program representations and rapid-prototyping capabilities for scientific and industrial applications.
 Rather than prescribing the computational steps imperatively, logic specifications define the intended result declaratively and thus can express computations concisely.
-For example, logic programming has gained traction in the area of program analysis due to its flexibility in building custom program analyzers [24], points-to analyses for Java programs [8], and security analysis for smart contracts [21, 20].
+For example, logic programming has gained traction in the area of program analysis due to its flexibility in building custom program analyzers [Jordan et al. 2016], points-to analyses for Java programs [Bravenboer and Smaragdakis 2009], and security analysis for smart contracts [Grech et al. 2018, 2019].